guifl2001/guifl2001/README.md

 - 💎I graduated from LeWagon Web development course at 2019

-- 📝 Currently learning about machine learning and natural language processing
+- 📝 Currently learning about machine learning, reinforcment learning and computer vision

 <br/>